y0rdie/laravel-gust/README.md

 #### What the Breeze stack does
 - Run the Breeze `vendor:publish` command.
 - Copy the `routes/auth-breeze.php` stubs to `routes/auth.php` and require it in `routes/web.php`.
-- Copy the `app/Http/Controllers/Auth/ConfirmablePasswordController.php` stub.
-This explicitally uses the auth web guard for validating the user and throws a ValidationException if invalid which our SPA can interpret.
-- Replace `Auth::logout` with `Auth::guard('web')->logout` in `app/Http/Controllers/Auth/AuthenticatedSessionController.php` to be explicit about the auth guard.
 - Delete the `app/Views` directory.

 You can find out more about Laravel Breeze in the [official repository](https://github.com/laravel/breeze).